A brief list of recent work; a full cv is at http://bit.ly/SarahWerner-fullCV

 Seminar or workshop leader

 - “Learning and Teaching with Early Printed Books.”
-Thomas Fisher Rare Book Library 2020 Summer Seminar.
+Thomas Fisher Rare Book Library Summer Seminar.
 University of Toronto.
-June 2020. [canceled due to COVID-19; rescheduled for 2021]
+June 2022.

 - “Feminist Bibliography in Theory and Practice.”
 Folger Shakespeare Library, sponsored by the Bibliographical Society of America.
 October 2019.